kclandry/2600-Final-Markdown/Advanced Markdown.md

 # Advanced Markdown

 This section will cover some of the more complex features of markdown.
 These are functions that are less commonly used, but are valuable to know, as when the situation arises, they are quite useful.
-Some of these functionalities are coded in ways similar to HTML, which markdown has (limited) support for.
+Some of these functionalities are coded in ways similar to HTML or SVG, which markdown has (limited) support for.

 ---